Yuli Gurriel Player Props: Marlins vs. Royals

 Royals Pitching Rankings

-- The Royals have a 4.98 team ERA that ranks 27th across all MLB pitching staffs.
+- The Royals have a 5.04 team ERA that ranks 28th among all MLB pitching staffs.

-- Royals pitchers combine to allow 65 total home runs at a rate of 1.1 per game (to rank 14th in the league).
+- Royals pitchers combine to rank 14th in baseball in home runs given up (66 total, 1.1 per game).

-- The Royals are sending Hernandez (0-3) out for his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.